Mooneerams Solicitors

 What are Special Damages?

-9. cost of any specialist machinery or aids
+9. Cost of any specialist machinery or aids to help make the injured persons injuries or lifestyle easier.

 Some items of special damage are specific to particular accident types, most noticeable road traffic accident claims: